 This course is an IChemE accredited short course.
 A certificate from the IChemE will be sent to you shortly after you’ve completed the course.

 The course fees includes a comprehensive course manual, lunches and refreshments, together with the course dinner.

-To take advantage of the preferential terms, bookings must be made on or before (Wednesday 31 May 2017).
-Substitutions may be made at any time without extra charge except that a non IChemE substitue will be liable to the £80 supplement on the ordinary registration fee.
+To take advantage of the preferential terms, bookings must be made on or before (Date TBC).
+Substitutions may be made at any time without extra charge except that a non IChemE substitue will be liable to the £TBC supplement on the ordinary registration fee.

 Weetwood Hall Conference Centre and Hotel

 The course will take place at the Weetwood Hall Hotel and Conference Centre, which is situated to the north of Leeds at the junction of the A660 Leeds - Skipton road and the A6120 Outer Ring Road.